-Reed College offers an exceptional benefits package, including comprehensive medical and dental insurance, 403(b) retirement plan with 10% employer contribution (after one year of service), educational assistance for employees and their children, 22 days of paid vacation, paid holidays, half-day Fridays in the summer, and many other campus amenities.
-This is a full-time, exempt role with work hours of 8:30 a.m. to 5:00 p.m. with a one hour unpaid lunch.
-The pay for this position is $20.40 per hour.
+This is a full-time, exempt, 10-month position working August through May with regular hours Monday through Friday, 8:30 a.m. to 5:00 p.m.
+Reed College offers an exceptional benefits package, including comprehensive medical and dental insurance, 403(b) retirement plan with 10% employer contribution (after one year of service), 18 days of paid vacation, paid holidays and many other campus amenities.
+The annual salary for this position is $64,612.00

-- You are self-aware, in terms of understanding your own culture, identity, biases, prejudices, power, and privilege and seek continued growth in these areas.
+- You are self-aware.
+You understand your own culture, identity, biases, prejudices, power, privilege, and stereotypes.

-- You have excellent interpersonal and customer service skills.
+- You have strong clinical and crisis management skills.

 What You’ll Do